-He is currently Non Executive Director and Audit and Risk Committee Chair of both ASX listed M8 Sustainable Limited and ASX listed DUG Technology Limited.
-Since retiring from the KPMG partnership, his roles have included Board and strategic advisory roles for companies ranging from energy to technology enabled companies.
+He is currently Audit and Risk Committee Chair and non-executive director of DUG Technology Limited (ASX:DUG); and non-executive chairman of M8 Sustainable Limited (ASX:M8S).
+Since retiring from the KPMG partnership his roles have included board and strategic advisory roles for IT enabled companies, and in the energy, technology and financial services sectors.

-Mark is a Fellow of the Australian Institute of Company Directors and Chartered Accountants ANZ.
-He is also Certified in the Governance of Enterprise IT (CGEIT).
+Mark is a fellow of the Australian Institute of Company Directors and Chartered Accountants ANZ.
+He is Certified in the Governance of Enterprise IT (CGEIT).
+He is also a major supporter of the arts community.